PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

     & \bar{D}_{K L}\left(\pi \| \pi_k\right) \leq \delta

-These problems are only slightly different from Problem :eq:`focops-eq-1` , that is, the parameter of interest is now the non-parameterized Policy :math:`\pi` and not the policy parameter :math:`\theta`.
+These problems are only slightly different from :eq:`focops-eq-1` , that is, the parameter of interest is now the non-parameterized Policy :math:`\pi` and not the policy parameter :math:`\theta`.
 Then FOCOPS provides a solution as follows:

 .. _focops-theorem-1: